Minuscule 722: Description

 Matthew 1:1-28:20; Mark 1:1-10:9; Luke 1:1-15:7.

 The text is written in one columns per page, 31 lines per page.

 The text of the codex is divided according to the κεφαλαια (chapters), whose numbers are given at the margin of the text and their τιτλοι (titles of chapters) are given at the top.
 It contains lectionary markings at the margin (for liturgical use).

 It contains a commentary of Theophylact.

-Text

-Kurt Aland the Greek text of the codex did not place in any Category.

-It was not examined by using to the Claremont Profile Method.

 History

 Gregory dated the manuscript to the 15th century.
-Currently the manuscript is dated by the INTF to the 15th century.
+The manuscript is dated by the INTF to the 15th century.

 Busbecq brought the manuscript from Constantinople.

 It was added to the list of New Testament manuscripts by Scrivener (827) and Gregory (722).
 Gregory saw the manuscript in 1887.

-At present the manuscript is housed at the Austrian National Library (Theol. gr.
-95, fol.
-135-274) in Vienna.
+The manuscript is housed at the Austrian National Library in Vienna.